EdmundBenedict/lordcephei.github.io/pages/gw1shot.md

 _____________________________________________________________

 This tutorial carries out a 1-shot GW calculation for silicon.
+The basic set up is the same as in the QSGW tutorial, which should be read for further details.

 ### _Table of Contents_
 {:.no_toc}